beaukinstler/customer-address-transaction-survey/README.md

 Getting Started
 ---------------
-The primary purpose for this application is to allow a reletively strict set of questions to be asked
+The primary purpose for this application is to allow a relatively strict set of questions to be asked

 This application uses _Devise_ with roles.
 In it's default and current form, a new user can sign up, but do little more than read the _About_ page, and change passwords, or remove

-An _admin_ user needs to convert any new users to a role other than the defaut _user_ role for access to the functionality.
+An _admin_ user needs to convert any new users to a role other than the default _user_ role for access to the functionality.